jayjun/dokku/docs/getting-started/troubleshooting.md

 __Solution:__

 This generally occurs when the server runs out of memory.
 You can either add more ram to your server or setup swap space.
-The follow script will create 2gb of swap space.
+The following script will create 2 GB of swap space.

 ```shell
 sudo install -o root -g root -m 0600 /dev/null /swapfile